 An air conditioner’s noise level is expressed in decibels (dB).
 Window air conditioners are noisier than split air conditioners, typically producing 40 to 60 dB noise levels.
 Noise levels under 50 dB are considered quiet and appropriate for bedrooms and other spaces.

-Before making a purchase, verifying the manufacturer’s noise level specifications is crucial to ensure it won’t be an inconvenience.
+Before making a purchase, verifying the manufacturer’s noise level specifications is crucial to ensure it won’t be inconvenient.
 Some brands offer a low-noise compressor or a noise-absorbing cover, two additional noise-reducing features with their air conditioners.
 These features enable the air conditioner to operate at significantly lower noise levels.

 The cost of air conditioners with noise-reducing features may be higher than that of standard models, it is essential to note.
 Therefore, it’s crucial to balance the expense of getting a quieter air conditioner against its advantages.